 We’ve all been hit with budget cuts and tasked with making our safety dollars stretch further—but to also make sure that we are providing the right hearing safety technology and plans to ensure that employees are safe.

 So this year, we’ll resolve to spend less on hearing safety, but achieve more (better) protection and communication.
 In addition, by providing the best hearing safety protection device for the money, you can reduce the potential occurrence of health-related insurance claims that involve hearing loss.

-Over a two-year period from April, 2012 to March, 2014 hearing loss claims awards numbered over 5,000, at a cost of over $143 million.
-And, according to OSHA (Occupational Safety & Health Administration) about 30 million people are exposed to hazardous noise a year on the job.
-When coupled with the amount of claims there are, this number can really add up.
+Over a two-year period from April 2012 to March 2014 hearing loss claims awards numbered over 5,000, at a cost of over $143 million.
+And, according to OSHA (Occupational Safety & Health Administration), about 30 million people are exposed to hazardous noise a year on the job.
+When coupled with the number of claims there are, this number can really add up.

 There isn't just a financial cost to the company—there’s a human toll as well.
 For example, employees suffering from hearing loss can experience:

 - Frustration and isolation…